MathisGheri/PotatRaycer_CI-CD/docs/main_page.md

     2. Decorator
         - Applied to enhance objects by adding colors and materials, and to compute reflections.
     3. Observer
-        - Employed to monitor the state of our construction and facilitate the coordination of multithreading activities.
+        - Employed to monitor the state of our construction and restart it if a modification has been detected in the configuration file.

 - **Feature Overview**
     - Our raytracer offers a wide range of features, from advanced geometric modeling to realistic lighting.
 You can explore these features by examining the corresponding source code in our GitHub repository.